SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

 Revit Export Daylight Model
 -------------------------
-This workflow exports Revit model elements to a .cse file for `importing a Climate Studio Rhino Daylight model`_.
+This workflow exports Revit model elements to a .cse file for `importing a Climate Studio Daylight model in Rhino`_.

-.. _importing a Climate Studio Rhino Daylight model: revitImporter.html
+.. _importing a Climate Studio Daylight model in Rhino: revitImporter.html

 The exporter attaches Revit **ElementID**, **Category**, **Family Type**, **Design Option**, and **Phases** data to the geometries.
 This information will be used to organize geometries into Rhino layers on Import.